eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 6 depicts the Relying Party Instance to the right of the Wallet Unit.
 A Relying Party Instance is a combination of hardware and software used by a Relying Party to interact with a Wallet Unit.
 A Relying Party can use multiple Relying Party Instances, especially in case the interactions with the Wallet Unit take place in proximity, for instance, a border control agency at an aiport employing multiple lines where arriving passengers can present their PID.

  Figure 6 also shows the Relying Party.
-Below that, it also shows that each Relying Party will register itself with a Relying Party Registrar in its Member State.
+Below that, it shows that each Relying Party will register itself with a Relying Party Registrar in its Member State.
 If the registration process is successful, the Registrar includes the Relying Party in its public registry.

 As a result of successful registration,